 Even today, owners are not allowed to have electricity or running water in the beach boxes as to keep with their original form.
 Valuable little pieces of real estate, in 2017 a box sold for a record AUD 337,000!

 It’s an incredibly rare event when these prestigious boxes come up for sale as they are usually passed down between generations.
 Only local residents are able to own the beach boxes – no outsiders or foreign investors permitted in order to help preserve the local identity.
+So, now you know why you should add a visit to your Melbourne itinerary!
 More below on the best way to get to them.